 - Obtain accurate information on health, illness, and illness prevention.

-- Obtain accurate information on health topics most relevant to the student population, such as substance abuse, sexual abuse, suicide, safety, nutrition, obesity, eating disorders, sexual activity, teenage pregnancy, sexually transmitted diseases, mental health, family violence, risk taking behavior, coping with peer pressure and stress.
+- Obtain accurate information on health topics most relevant to the student population, such as substance abuse, sexual abuse, intimate partner violence, suicide, safety, nutrition, obesity, eating disorders, sexual activity, teenage pregnancy, sexually transmitted infections, mental health, family violence, risk-taking behavior, coping with peer pressure and stress.

 - Discuss personal attitudes, values and beliefs relating to health.
 Discuss the processes through which social values are acquired and the ways in which they can affect health.

 - Develop critical thinking and decision-making skills in terms of health and sickness evaluation.

 - Develop an awareness of the limitations of medicines and medical science in their personal care.